MrR0807/Java_Notes/Beginning_Java_8_APIS_JDBC_Chapter.md

     jdbc:oracle:thin:@localhost:1521:chanda

 As always, the protocol part is jdbc.
-The sub-protocol part is oracle:thin, which identifies the Oracle Corporation as the vendor, and the type of the driver it will use, which is thin.
+The sub-protocol part is **oracle:thin**, which identifies the Oracle Corporation as the vendor, and the type of the driver it will use, which is thin.
 The data source details part is @localhost:1521:chanda.
 Details in order: IP address of the machine; port number; Oracle's instance name.

+### Establishing the Database Connection

+DriverManager::getConnection() method takes a connection URL, a user id, a password, and any number of name-value pairs using a java.util.Properties object.
+The getConnection() method is overloaded:
+* static Connection getConnection(String url) throws SQLException
+* static Connection getConnection(String url, Properties info) throws SQLException
+* static Connection getConnection(String url, String user, String password) throws SQLException

+**A ResultSet object is automatically closed when the Statement object that generated it is closed, re-executed, or used to retrieve the next result from a sequence of multiple results.**

+## Setting the Auto-Commit Mode

+When you connect to a database, the auto-commit property for the Connection object is set to true by default. **If a connection is in an auto-commit mode, a SQL statement is committed automatically after its successful execution.** If a connection is not in an auto-commit mode, you must call the commit() or rollback() method of the Connection object to commit or rollback a transaction.
+Typically, you disable the auto-commit mode for a connection in a JDBC application, so your application logic controls the final outcome of the transaction.
+To disable the auto-commit mode, you need to call the setAutoCommit(false) on the Connection object after connection has been established.

+## Transaction Isolation Level